DawidCislo/Alternate-KiCad-Library/README.md

 - BZX79 series of Zener diodews have a bad datasheet link
 - Some Zener diodes are not derived from the generic symbols, but are stand-alone symbols instead
 - VOM617A and VOM618A have a wrong footprint, should be "Package_SO_AKL:SO-4_4.4x3.9mm_P2.54mm"
-- Some Dual-gate MOSFETs have a wrong mode indicated on the symbol graphics, depletion-mode mosfets now have a solid line instead of dashed for the "channel" (3N200, BF998, BF998R)
+- Some Dual-gate MOSFETs have a wrong mode indicated on the symbol graphics, depletion-mode mosfets should have a solid line instead of dashed for the channel (3N200, BF998, BF998R)
 - MJ3000 and MJ3001 transistors have the wrong type, should be NPN
 - MJ2500 and MJ2501 transistors have the wrong type, should be PNP
 - BC212, BC213, BC214 transistors have the wrong type, should be PNP